vl0000/gomessenger/doc/Api.md

 These are identical to the ones in [GetUserInfo](#GetUserInfo)

 ### **Process 2.0**
+A channel will be opened and stored in a map.
+It's key will be a concatenated string of UserA's number with UserB's.
+This channel will be used to instantly receive messages via server stream as soon as theyre sent.

+### **Process 3.0**
 The database will be queried for direct messages between the requesting **User A** phone number(contained in the token and request) and the target **User B**(contained in the request).
 The query used:
 ```sql
 SELECT * FROM messages